 -White spots on your fingernails

-Here is a list of foods high in zinc:
+List of foods that are high in zinc:

 You should also know that when consumed in doses that are higher than the recommended, Zinc can be toxic, disrupt the absorption of iron and cause anemia. (iron deficiency)